-Individual Performance Management Development System 0 employees sign Signed Performance Agreements by all employees Awareness Development and Signing of Performance Agreements Assessment of all employees Development and Signing of Performance Agreements Assessment of all employees Training and development To have all employees trained in terms of the training needs identified.
-To train the unemployed in line with the municipal sector and skills development Act.
-50 % of all employees and councilors trained Conduct Skills Audit and Needs Analysis for all employees and councilors.
-Appointment of Training Committee Members. .
+Individual Performance Management Development System all levels at 96% To ensure that all employees sign Performance Agreements Signed Performance Agreements by all employees Performance Agreements Development and Signing of Performance Agreements Assessment of all employees Development and Signing of Performance Agreements Assessment of all employees Training and development WSP Approved and partially implemented for employees 50 % of all employees and councilors trained Conduct Skills Audit and Needs Analysis for all employees and councilors.
+Appointment of Training Committee Members.
+Signing of MOU with TVET Colleges and other training Stakeholders. .
 Continuous Training of Employees.
 Capacitated and skilled employees Serve as a host employer for the practical learning of the unemployed and students.
 Continuous Training of Employees.
 Serve as a host employer for the practical learning of the unemployed and students.
-Internal Audit and Audit Committee Charters Ensure that there is credible Internal Audit Charter that should serves as terms of reference for the IA and AC Approved Internal Audit Charter and Audit Committee Charter 1 I Develop and implement the approved Internal Audit and Audit Committee charter Develop and implement the approved Internal Audit and Audit Committee charter Approved Internal Audit Plan Provide consulting and assurance service through the approved internal audit plan Approved Internal Audit Plan Implement the approved internal Audit plan and provide advices to improve the internal controls process, Implement the approved internal Audit plan and provide advices to improve the internal controls process, risk Implement the approved internal Audit plan and provide advices to improve the interna controls process, governance processed management process and governance processed risk management process and governance processed AGSA Action Plan Approved AG Action Plan Approved AGSA Action Plan Approved AGSA Action Plan to achieve Unqualified with findings Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Combine Assurance framework and plan Combined Assurance Framework approved To ensure that there is a coordinated effort from various assurance providers to mitigate risk that can affect or impair on the objectives, vision and mission of the organization Assurance Plan Approve the combine assurance framework and plan Implement the combined assurance framework and plan Implement the combined assurance framework and plan ICT Audits New ICT Report on the Application Control Audit Report Outsource the ICT audits Outsource the ICT audits Outsource the ICT audits Institutional Performance Manual Performance Management system To acquire and implement electronic performance management system Acquisition of electronic performance system Acquisition of electronic performance system Implementation and review Implementation and review
+Internal Audit and Audit Committee Charters Approved Internal & Audit Committee Charters Ensure that there is credible Internal Audit Charter that should serves as terms of reference for the IA and AC Approved Internal Audit Charter and Audit Committee Charter Develop and implement the approved Internal Audit and Audit Committee charter Develop and implement the approved Internal Audit and Audit Committee charter Develop and implement the approved Internal Audit and Audit Committee charter Approved Internal Audit Plan Approved Internal Audit Plan Provide consulting and assurance service through the approved internal audit plan Approved Internal Audit Plan Implement the approved internal Audit plan and provide advices to improve the internal controls process, Implement the approved internal Audit plan and provide advices to improve the internal controls process, risk Implement the approved internal Audit plan and provide advices to improve the internal controls process, risk management process and governance processed management process and governance processed risk management process and governance processed AGSA Action Plan Approved AG Action Plan Approved AGSA Action Plan Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Combine Assurance framework and plan Combined Assurance Framework approved To ensure that there is a coordinated effort from various assurance providers to mitigate risk that can affect or impair on the objectives, vision and mission of the organization Assurance Plan Approve the combine assurance framework and plan Implement the combined assurance framework and plan Implement the combined assurance framework and plan ICT Audits New Identify ICT Risk and recommend for identify gaps in the ICT environment ICT Report on the Application Control Audit Report Outsource the ICT audits Outsource the ICT audits Outsource the ICT audits Institutional Performance Manual Performance Management system To acquire and implement electronic performance management system Acquisition of electronic performance system Acquisition of electronic performance system Implementation and review Implementation and review